noprompt/meander/README.md

 #### Literals

 The simplest patterns to express are literal patterns.
 Literal patterns are patterns which are either quoted with `'` or are not variables, pattern operators, or pattern subsequences.
+They match themselves.

 For example, the pattern